abhi3700/evm-playground/README.md

 #### Gasless (Meta-transactions)

-We know that every (write) interaction on the Ethereum blockchain requires a small amount of ETH on the interacting address.
+We know that every (write) interaction on the Ethereum blockchain requires a small amount of ETH on the caller address.

-This sounds really awful from a UX perspective for token holders, as users first need to acquire ETH via a centralized exchange and transfer it to the wallet address accordingly.
+This sounds really awful from a UX perspective for token holders, as users (holding fiat money) first need to buy (onramp) ETH from a CEX and transfer it to the wallet address (caller).
 But wait, isn’t it the case — very simplified — that at the most foundational blockchain level, it is simply a matter of verifying the signed payload, i.e. off-chain cryptography?

 Ah yes, that sounds right!
 So how about the wallet user simply signs the payload off-chain and someone else (e.g. an operator) broadcasts and pays for the transaction?